 Getting your images to stop dragging load times down

 Images are one of the most common culprits behind slow pages.
-The good news is that fixing image-related issues rarely means removing them.
+Fixing image-related issues rarely means removing them.
 A few targeted changes make a significant difference.

 Sizing images correctly is the starting point.
 Oversized images take longer to load than necessary.
 As a rough guide, landing page images typically work well at around 100 x 100 px, while product images on sales pages rarely need to exceed 400 x 400 px.
 Check what dimensions your theme or layout actually displays before exporting.